seancorfield/honeysql/README.md

 => ["SELECT a, b, c FROM foo WHERE f.a = ?" "baz"]
 ```

-HoneySQL is a relatively "pure" library, it does not manage your sql connection
+HoneySQL is a relatively "pure" library, it does not manage your JDBC connection
 or run queries for you, it simply generates SQL strings.
 You can then pass them
 to a JDBC library, such as [`next.jdbc`](https://github.com/seancorfield/next-jdbc):